wohaco/despace/venera_d.md

 Onboard scientific equipment, depending on the requirements, can be accommodated on the side or upper thermal sandwich panels, upon solar batteries, retractable poles, or other elements of the structure.

 The required speed for transmitting scientific information to the Orbiter is 800 Kb/s (including separable payload).
 To transmit scientific information to Earth, a HGA X- (Ka-) band antenna with a diameter of 2 600 mm is used on a double-stage drive (A 40 W transmitter.
 When the transmitter power is 70 W, the required antenna diameter is 2 200 mm).
 To relay scientific information from the Lander to Earth, an additional 128 Kb/s is required according to the technical specification.
-According to the initial data, the total amount of information generated by the Orbiter's payload and separated payload is 303 MB/h + 50 MB/h transmission from LМ, i.e. necessary rate must be not less than 928 Kb/s (including 15% reserve).
+According to the initial data, the total amount of information generated by the Orbiter’s payload and separated payload is 303 MB/h + 50 MB/h transmission from LМ, i.e. necessary rate must be not less than 928 Kb/s (including 15% reserve).

 Main components of the Orbiter:

    1. On-board cable system;
-   1. On-board control system: controlling the movement of the center of mass; pointing the Orbiter's antennas at the Earth station; controlling, monitoring the performance and switching the backup on-board equipment (gyroscopes, momentum wheels, star and solar sensors);
+   1. On-board control system: controlling the movement of the center of mass; pointing the Orbiter’s antennas at the Earth station; controlling, monitoring the performance and switching the backup on-board equipment (gyroscopes, momentum wheels, star and solar sensors);
    1. On-board radio system: An HGA with a diameter/transmitter power of 2.6 m/40 W or 2.2 m/70 W on a double-stage drive for transmitting scientific information to Earth in X-band at the rate from 32 to 512 Kb/s.
 Additionally, the Ka-band can be used with a data transfer rate of up to 26 Mb/s (since X-band transfer rate is not enough to transfer data from the Orbiter and Lander simultaneously).
 The on-board radio system of the Orbiter also includes 6 low-directional antennas (2 transmitting, 2 receiving for communication with the Earth, and two antennas for communication with the lander).
    1. Propulsion system: <br> • 1 × 4 706 N, average specific impulse 319 s, <br> • 8 × 98 N, average specific impulse 302 s, <br> • 4 × 6 N, average specific impulse 207 s. <br>Oxidizer and fuel (dinitrogen tetroxide and UDMH).
    1. Construction of the Orbiter.
    1. Thermal control system: temperature control is provided with the help of thermal pipes, radiators, heaters, sensors, screen-vacuum thermo-insulation, and thermo-optical coverings.<br>The following temperature ranges of elements and equipment location are supported:<br> • –150 °C up to +150 °C — for framework elements;<br> • –50 °C up to +50 °C — for mechanisms;<br> • –20 °C up to +40 °C — for service/scientific equipment.
    1. Power system: <br> • One or two Li-ion rechargeable batteries with a capacity of 90 A/hr;<br> • Two retractable solar panels GaAs on a single-stage drive, with the entire effective area of 10.9 m² that generates 2 400 W at the end of lifetime.
 It also includes a complex of automation and voltage stabilization.
    1. Telemetry system.
-   1. Orbiter's payload.
+   1. Orbiter’s payload.

 ### Lander